18 Top Attractions & Places to Visit in Bordeaux

 Tourists will appreciate the colorful and cosmopolitan ambience of the Quartier Saint-Michel (neighborhood).
 The square in front of the Saint-Michel Basilica is the location of a traditional open-air market on Saturday and Monday mornings from 7am until 1pm, as well as a venue for Les Puces de Saint-Michel, a popular flea market held Tuesdays, Thursdays, Fridays, and Sundays from 9am until 12pm (and until 2pm on Sundays).

 Address: Place Meynard, Bordeaux

 6. Musée des Beaux-Arts de Bordeaux

-Set in the pleasant Jardin de la Mairie park, with its statue-filled formal gardens, the Musée des Beaux-Arts de Bordeaux (Museum of Fine Arts) occupies part of the Hôtel de Ville (Town Hall).
-The museum offers a wonderful insight into European art history, with a collection of art spanning the 15th to the 20th centuries.
+Set in the sprawling Jardin de la Mairie park, with its statue-filled formal gardens, the Musée des Beaux-Arts de Bordeaux (Museum of Fine Arts) occupies part of the Hôtel de Ville (Town Hall).
+The museum provides an in-depth look at European art history, with a collection of paintings, sculptures, and drawings spanning the 15th to the 20th centuries.